Brianspha/ntfy/README.md

 ## NB.

-Please ensure that the NFT contract used to test the app implements theses 2 functions for minting and burning tokens
+Please ensure that the NFT contract used to test the app implements theses  functions defined in the file below

 https://github.com/Brianspha/ntfy/blob/main/ntfy-contracts/contracts/nfty.sol